davidhurtadodev/shortening-landing/README.md

 - View the optimal layout for the site depending on their device's screen size
 - Shorten any valid URL
 - See a list of their shortened links.
-- Copy the shortened link to their clipboard in a single click
+- Copy the shortened link to their clipboard in a single click.
+- Use sessionStorage for saving links info.
 - Receive an error message when the `form` is submitted if:
-  - The `input` field is empty

 ### Screenshot